Eeps30/partpig/README.md

 PartPig is an ecommerce platform for selling used car parts.

 ## Motivation
-PartPig exists to fill the gap in connecting the buyer and the seller in a way that is user friendly and convenient
+PartPig exists to fill the gap in connecting the buyer and the seller in a way that is user friendly and convenient.

 ## Usage
 PartPig is still in beta.
 Because of that we focused most of the parts for sale under